CoderCali/quote.codercali.io/README.md

     </a>
 </p>

-Application works on Google Chrome And Edge browsers.
+Application works on Google Chrome And Edge browsers and compatible with multiple screen sizes.